SankThomas/portfolio-design-challenge/style-guide.md

 ### Images

 All the assets and images are available in this folder.
 All you have to do is clone the repository.

+### Data arrays

+In the `data` folder you will find data arrays that you can use in your design.
+NOTE: I created the data arrays with React in mind so feel free to change them to whatever you want.